We uncover the other woman.

-And find only more betrayal, denial, and crazy.
+And often – too often – find only more crazy.

 The truth is, traditional, standard support from therapists, counselors, psychologists, doctors, law enforcement, social services and the like, have no idea what people coming out of this malarkey are going through, though they’ve labeled the surreal nightmare as: “narcissistic abuse” and call us: “narcissistic abuse victims” who are in “narcissistic abuse syndrome.”

 Where is the real help?

 What is the Deeper Betrayal in True Love Scam?

 Most of the time in couples counselling the therapist sides with the sociopath completely missing the mark on who the “bad guy” is.
 Instead in our own private therapy and court battle hades in the aftermath we’re penalized, labeled, have children taken away, lose rights, access, property and our sense of self.

 Recovery involves recovering from trauma inside of trauma.